tpetrina/blog/data/til/2022-01-31-tailwind-and-components-folder.md

 ---
 title: "Tailwind and components folder"
 publishedAt: "2022-01-31"
+summary: "Don't forget to put all folders with React classes into tailwind.config.js"
 ---

 I was curious to see that classes in my components had zero effect, especially with dark mode.
 After digging a bit, it was a misconfiguration issue.